ibm-cloud-docs/openwhisk/pkg_obstorage.md

   ```
   {: pre}

   4. In a separate window, start polling for activations to give clear visibility of what is happening.
-When the trigger fires and the action is run, this command will list the activation records for each of these operations as they occur.
+When the trigger fires and the action is run, this command lists the activation records for each of these operations as they occur.

   ```
   ibmcloud fn activation poll